-It is anticipated that in 2017, earned income tax will remain stable.
-The Open Space Tax on earned income will remain suspended.
+It is anticipated that in 2018, earned income tax will remain stable showing moderate growth.
+The Open Space Tax on earned income remains suspended.
 Real estate transfer taxes will show growth due to new housing being developed.
 Several developments within the Township are underway and are selling very well.
-An over fifty-five community will continue to be developed in 2017.
+An over fifty-five community continues to be developed in 2018 and is also selling very well.

-Tax rates for 2017 remain the same as 2016.
+Tax rates for 2018 remain the same as 2017.
 The tax rates are as follows:

-General Purposes 7.30 mills
+General purposes 7.30 mills

-Fire Protection 0.75
+Fire Protection 0.75 mills

-Park and Recreation 0.20
+Park and Recreation 0.20 mills

-Road Equipment Acquisition 0.50
+Road Equipment Acquisition 0.50 mills

-Total 8.75 mills

-For the homeowner with an average assessed value of \$36,000, the total real estate tax paid to the Township is \$315.
+For the homeowner with an average assessed value of \$36,000, the total real estate tax paid to the Township is \$315.00